Holidays Closure

 Our office will be closed Friday, March 29th for Good Friday.

-• NO ESCORTED TRAVEL allowed after Six o’clock PM (6:00 PM) on Thursday March 28th Preceding Good Friday through and including Easter Sunday March 31st.
+• No escorted travel allowed after 6:00 PM on Thursday, March 28th through Easter Sunday, March 31st.

-• Oversized/Overweight loads NOT requiring escorts for movement are allowed continuous travel with normal travel conditions asauthorized.
+• Oversized/Overweight loads not requiring escorts are allowed continuous travel under normal conditions.

 MAY 27